mikeger/XcodeSelectiveTesting/README.md

 2. Add a CI step before you execute your tests: `mint run mikeger/XcodeSelectiveTesting@0.11.0 YourWorkspace.xcworkspace --test-plan YourTestPlan.xctestplan --base-branch $PR_BASE_BRANCH`
 3. Execute your tests

+### Use case: GitHub Actions, other cases when the git repo is not in the shape to provide the changeset out of the box

+1. Add code to install the tool
+2. Collect the list of changed files
+3. Provide the list of changed files via the command line option `-c` or `--changed-files`

 ## How does this work?

 ### 1. Detecting what is changed